 MERRY CHRISTMAS - FROM WHERE I LIVE

-Just recently, I have had a number of requests asking about which part of the world the ‘Garden of Eaden’ website comes from.
+Just recently, I have had a number of requests asking about which part of the world the ‘Seeds of Eaden’ website comes from.
 So at the risk of being found by my debtors and having my identity stolen, I shall tell you.
 I am based in Sevenoaks, an old Saxon market town, slap-bang in the middle of Kent, otherwise known as Tudor country – a term I have just made up.

 It sits on the crossroads of the Pilgrims Way – made famous by Chaucer - which leads from the historic port of Dover, through Canterbury and passes by a number of Archbishops palaces on its way up to the Royal courts of London.
 The life of Henry VIII was played out through most of this area as he systematically bought up large hunting estates– Knole house, Leeds Castle, Hever Castle, Otford Palace, Penshurst Place and many more besides –all paid for with money generated through the dissolution of the Monasteries.
 Within a 25 mile radius you probably have the largest selection of period Royal Tudor properties in the country.